28 min read

 Metric 2– How Much Customers are Willing to Pay

-When it came to deciding on Betterdata's business model and overall monetization strategy, I must admit, I was quite lost.
-As a CEO coming from an academic background, my early passion was primarily about educating people on the privacy space and the potential of synthetic data.
-I would often spend long hours explaining to anyone who would listen how synthetic data could solve most of their problems.
-So, if a customer told me they were using anonymization and didn't need synthetic data, I'd dive right into a 30-minute to 90-minute educational seminar (passion has no price right).
-The problem was that, despite all this education, we weren’t making any sales.
+Coming from an academic background, my early passion was primarily about educating people on the privacy space and the potential of synthetic data.
+So, if a customer told me they were using anonymization and didn't need synthetic data, I'd dive right into an hour-long educational seminar (passion has no price right).
+However, we weren’t making any sales.
 We were just educating people, wasting a lot of time, and seeing no return on our efforts.

 Over time, I learned a valuable lesson: sometimes, you need to let the customer decide if they have a problem that your solution can solve.
 Today, if a customer says they’re using anonymization and don’t need synthetic data, I simply tell them, “You don’t have any problem.
 You can solve your issues with what you have.”
 This shift in mindset helped us better qualify customers and avoid wasting time on those who weren’t ready to invest in our solution.